suvetharani/CyberIntern_task3/README.md

 ## 🧾 Overview

-This project demonstrates a basic vulnerability assessment of a personal computer using a free vulnerability scanner (Nessus Essentials or OpenVAS).
+This project demonstrates a basic vulnerability assessment of a personal computer using a free vulnerability scanner(Nessus).
 The goal is to identify potential security weaknesses, analyze the scan report, and document the most critical issues with their possible fixes.

 ---